The above animation shows a hydrodynamic simulation of a flood in Queensland, Australia, over three different terrain datasets.

 Fathom-Global 2.0 launched in 2020 with significant improvements.
 This included new hydrography data, giving the model a better representation of river channels, both in terms of where they are and how they convey water.
 A new DEM also provided an improved picture of the Earth’s surface.

 Global 3.0, launching later this year, underpinned by FABDEM represents another step-change in our ability to simulate flood hazard anywhere in the world.
-The animation illustrates that we are beginning to coverage on the skill of local scale models.
+The animation illustrates that we are getting close to the skill of local scale models.

 Merit DEM vs FABDEM